theinvoicingcompany/econnect-psb-dotnet/ReadMe.md

 }
 ```

-All api interfaces are public which makes it possible to mock them.
+All API interfaces are public which makes it possible to mock them.

 ### Example (web) hostbuilder

-An example of the hosthuilder can be found in the project [`EConnect.Psb.Web.Example`][9].
+An example of the hostbuilder can be found in the project [`EConnect.Psb.Web.Example`][9].
 In this project the [`.net client`][2] can be used to [`send an invoice via Peppol`][5]. \
 Additionally, the supplied [`webhook receiver`][8] shows a simple implementation to receive [`invoices from Peppol`][6].

 ### PsbServiceHost
-Use the PsbServiceHost when you are not able to use a dependency framework.
+Use the PsbServiceHost when it is not possible to use a dependency framework.

 ```csharp
 using (var psb = PsbServiceHost.Create(_ =>